 Judging Procedure & Criteria

-Each eligible Submission will be reviewed as follows by judges, who are ASCAP members selected by the Foundation in the Foundation’s sole discretion: two judges will review and rank the Pop Submissions, and two judges will review and rank the Concert Submissions; ranking shall be based on the significance and quality of the Submissions.
+Each eligible Submission will be reviewed as follows by judges, who are ASCAP members selected by the Foundation in the Foundation’s sole discretion.
+Two judges will review and rank the Pop Submissions, and two judges will review and rank the Concert Submissions.
+Rankings will be based on the significance and quality of the Submissions.
 Award-recipient selection resides within the sole discretion of the judges, whose decisions will be final and binding in all respects.

-In accordance with the Judging Procedure and Criteria above, the following monetary prizes totaling $3,000.00 U.S. Dollars shall be awarded to Entrants/Eligible Authors (to be shared equally among all co-writers of the book, article or recording liner notes that is the subject of the Submission) as follows:
+In accordance with the Judging Procedure and Criteria above, the following monetary prizes totaling $2000.00 U.S. Dollars shall be awarded to Entrants (to be shared equally among all co-writers of the articles that are the subject of the Submission) as follows:

-- The Eligible Author of the highest rated Submission that is an article focusing on the Pop Music Genre, shall receive $250.00 (U.S. Dollars);
+- The Entrant of the highest rated Submission that is an article focusing on the Pop Music Genre, shall receive $250 (US Dollars);

-- The Eligible Author of the highest rated Submission that is an article focusing on the Concert Music Genre, shall receive $250.00 (U.S. Dollars); and
+- The Entrant of the highest rated Submission that is an article focusing on the Concert Music Genre, shall receive $250 (US Dollars);

-- The Eligible Author of the highest rated Submission in the recording liner notes category shall receive $500.00 (U.S. Dollars).
+- The Entrant of the highest rated Submission in the recording liner notes category shall receive $500 (US Dollars).